kyma-project/website/content/blog-posts/2021-04-22-release-notes-1.22/index.md

 ---

 Hoşgeldiniz!
 We are leaving Western Europe this month and heading to the beautiful city of Cappadocia in Central Turkey.
 This region has a very rich history beginning as early as the Bronze age.
-It is famous for the magical-looking Fairy Chimneys: massive rock formations caused by volcanic eruptions.
+It is famous for the magical-looking Fairy Chimneys, massive rock formations caused by volcanic eruptions.
 In the tall vertical rocks, visitors can find houses and temples carved thousands of years ago.
 Today, hot-air ballooning is popular in Cappadocia, often adding to its other-worldly appearance as the colorful aircraft rise above the Fairy Chimneys at sunrise.
 Let's embark on our own journey now and explore the horizons of Kyma 1.22.

 <!-- overview -->